 What to do with this activity?

 Cameras are easy to use these days - mostly just point and shoot.
 Smart phones have good cameras that can take photographs in all light conditions, and cover everything from very close-up to very wide views.
-If you have a good camera, perhaps with lenses that are interchangeable, show your child how to use it.
-Whichever camera they are using, challenge them to be as creative as possible.
+If you have a good camera show your child how to use it.
+Whichever camera they are using, encourage your child to be creative.